16 Provisions, Contingent Liabilities and Contingent Assets:

 (b) Market risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types ofrisk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
+Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
 Financial instruments affected by market risk includes investment, deposits, foreign currency receivables and payables.
 The Company's treasury team manages the Market risk, which evaluates and exercises independent control over the entire process of market risk management.

 (i) Foreign currency risk

 Foreign currency risk can only arise on financial instruments that are denominated in a currency other than the functional currency in which they are measured.
-The Company's functional and presentation currency is INR.
+The Company's functional and presentation currency is INK.
 The Company does not have any foreign currency transactions and hence is not exposed to the Foreign Currency Risks.

 (ii) Interest rate risk

 Interest rate risk is the risk that the fair value of future cash flows of the financial instruments will fluctuate because of changes in market interest rates.
 The Company's does not have any long term borrowings.
-Hence, the Company is not exposed to the interest rate risk.
+Hence, the Company is not exposed to the interest

 (iii) Price Risk

-balance sheet either at fair value through OCI or at fair value through profit and loss.
+The Company’s exposure to equity securities price risk arises from investments held by the Company and classified in the balance sheet either at fair value through OCI or at fair value through profit and loss.
 To manage its price risk arising from investments in equity securities, the Company diversifies its portfolio.
-Diversification of the portfolio is done in accordance with the limits set by the Company.
+Diversification of the portfolio is done in accordance with the

 Sensitivity